orbeon/orbeon-forms-doc/xforms/binds.md

 - relevant: boolean "and"
 - readonly: boolean "or"

-The values also combined this way when multiple nested elements are specified on a same bind.
+The values are also combined this way when multiple nested elements are specified on a same bind.

 Consider the following example: